- Why Research

-Laboratory studies are ongoing to develop combination approaches that target multiple immune suppressing in models of triple negative breast cancer.
+- Laboratory studies are ongoing to develop combination approaches that target multiple immune suppressing cells in models of triple negative breast cancer.

 Hope S. Rugo, MD, is a Professor of Medicine in the Division of Hematology and Oncology at the University of California San Francisco, Helen Diller Family Comprehensive Cancer Center, where she directs Breast Cancer and Clinical Trial Education.
 Her research interests include novel therapies for advanced breast cancer, immune modulation to restore chemotherapy sensitivity, evaluation of circulating cells as novel markers of response and resistance to therapy, neoadjuvant therapy and supportive care.

 Dr. Rugo is a member of the Breast Oncology Program at the UCSF Breast Cancer Center, an investigator in the national multi-center ISPY2 trial, and is the principal investigator of a number of clinical trials.
 She is one of three recipients of a Komen Promise Award, receives funding from The Breast Cancer Research Foundation, and serves on a number of steering committees for national and international trials.
 She is a member of the ALLIANCE Breast Core Committee and the Translational Breast Cancer Research Consortium, is the UCSF representative to the NCCN Guidelines Committee, and serves on several committees for the American Society of Clinical Oncology.
 She has published many peer-reviewed papers and has given presentations on a variety of cancer related topics.